Jonasz-Potoniec/ai-smart-mirror/README.md

 ## get login command using aws cli
 aws ecr get-login

 ## !!
-Remove from outpit of previous command "-e none" and paste result into terminal, will log you into ECR
+Remove from output of previous command "-e none" and paste result into terminal, will log you into ECR
 ## should looks like this:
 ## docker login -u AWS -p ... https://573518775438.dkr.ecr.us-east-2.amazonaws.com